-Eldborg is a perfectly symmetrical oblong crater about 200 metres long.
-This was the source of the surrounding lava fields some 5,000 to 8,000 years ago.
+Eldborg is a perfectly symmetrical, oblong crater about 200 meters (656 feet) long.
+This crater created the surrounding lava fields in an eruption about 5.000 to 6.000 years ago.

-It is easiest to approach Eldborg from Snorrastadir farm on its southern side, walking on a marked hiking path 2,5 km through the shrub-covered lava field.
-It is possible to walk all the way around the crater as well as to the top of the crater.
-The walk takes an hour or so.
+Visitors find it easiest to approach Eldborg from Snorrastadir farm on the crater’s southern side.
+A marked hiking path leads 2,5 km (1,6 miles) through a shrub-covered lava field.
+Actually, you can walk all the way around the crater, as well as to the top of the crater.
+The hike takes an hour or so.

-It is a magnificent site, not just for those interested in the geography or volcanologists.
-It definitely makes for a great photograph, with the great Snaefellsjokull glacier in the background.
+Eldborg is a magnificent site, and not just for those interested in geography or volcanoes.
+It definitely makes for a great photograph, especially with the great Snaefellsjokull glacier in the background.
 Eldborg has been a protected area in Iceland since 1974.